Antenatal Visit Coverage - One Visit

 Portuguese: % de mulheres com idades entre 15 e 49 anos atendidas pelo menos uma vez por pessoal de saúde qualificado durante a sua última gravidez resultante num nado-vivo

 Czech: % žen ve věku 15 – 49 let, jež byly během posledního těhotenství alespoň jednou vyšetřeny kvalifikovaným zdravotním pracovníkem

 What is its purpose?

-A range of health problems experienced by pregnant women and their babies can be prevented, detected and treated during antenatal visits with skilled health personnel (doctor, midwife or a nurse with midwifery skills).
-The indicator therefore assesses the proportion of women who received at least one antenatal care provided by skilled health personnel.
+A range of health problems experienced by pregnant women and their babies can be prevented, detected and treated during antenatal care provided by skilled health personnel (doctor, midwife or a nurse with midwifery skills).
+The indicator, therefore, assesses the proportion of women who had at least one antenatal health check provided by skilled health personnel.